Tag: reconciliation

 Many folks are obsessed with picking apart the Scriptures to find any issues or incongruities.
 Some do this out honest inquiry, some do it in an attempt to discredit the Scriptures.
 The reality is that we have to look at the Scriptures as the writers intended (which can be difficult) and literary type.
 Often people view the Scriptures as something they are not.

-This is an important concept to understand, especially in of the last couple of days discussing the Holy and Jesus.
+This is an important concept to understand, especially in of the last couple of days discussing the and .
 The Scriptures are the starting point to understand God and our relationship with God.

 Psalm 24 is a victorious Psalm.
 Yet, God is no mere victorious general entering the city of Jerusalem.
 God is so much more.
 Tucked in the Psalm is “Such is the generation of those who inquire of him, who seek the face of the God of Jacob.”
 This seeking is the next step.
 We are called to seek God and we start with the Scriptures.
 As we seek God and read the Scriptures, only then can begin to grasp just what it means to know the “King of Glory.”

-Knowing God means not just the Holy Spirit or Jesus or God the , but seeking God fully and doing our best to understand God.
-We have the tools and gifts: the Scriptures, the church (framily and ), our minds, our experience.
+Knowing God means not just the Spirit or Jesus or God the Father, but seeking God fully and doing our best to understand God.
+We have the tools and gifts: the Scriptures, the church ( and tradition), our minds, our experience.

 1) What is one area of the 4 (Scriptures, church, mind, experience) that you rely or focus most on?
 Why?
 How might that be disadvantageous?